Last Updated: 8 days ago

 Important Note

-While highly recommended for dim sum, it can be crowded and inconvenient to reach, especially on weekends.
-It's advised to verify accessibility features if needed.
+While highly recommended for dim sum, it can be crowded, especially on weekends, and some users note it can be inconvenient to reach.

 Neutral"This restaurant is recommended for its roast duck, suggesting it as a good alternative to turkey for a Thanksgiving feast, especially if dining in Sunset Park."